 Peanut butter: To give a nice flavor to the buns.
-We used a smooth natural peanut butter but chunky works great.
+We used smooth, natural peanut butter, but chunky works great.
 Perhaps you could even grind up some peanuts and add to the crumb topping.
 That might push the recipe to 92%.

 Honey: The topping needs some kind of thick sweetener.
 We used honey but corn syrup is probably more common.

 Egg: To help bind the topping and to make it richer.
 We will also brush some of the egg on the bread to help the topping stick.
 We used one large egg that had been beaten.

 Dry Milk: For flavor without adding moisture.

 Baking powder: Not sure why this is needed; I just go along with the program.
 Remember safety first in the kitchen.
 Actually, it helps to lighten the crumb.